 Supplements and Medications

 This baby was also treated with carnitine supplements.
 Carnitine is a natural substance made by the body, but babies with DE RED might not make enough of it.
 Carnitine supplements help the body break down fats for energy and get rid of harmful substances that may build up.
 Your baby’s doctor needs to write a prescription for these supplements.

 There has only been one reported case of 2,4 Dienoyl-CoA reductase deficiency (DE RED).
 In this case, the baby died at four months of age.

 When we eat food, enzymes help break it down.
 Some enzymes break down fats into their building blocks, called fatty acids.
-Other enzymes break down these fatty acids.
+Other enzymes break down these fatty acids further to their base molecules.
 The enzyme 2,4 dienoyl-CoA reductase helps break down unsaturated fatty acids.

 In 2,4 Dienoyl-CoA reductase deficiency (DE RED), the body may either not make enough or make non-working 2,4 dienoyl-CoA reductase.
 When this happens, the body cannot fully break down unsaturated fatty acids.
 This causes harmful substances to build up in the body.

 DE RED is most likely an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for DE RED, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with DE RED is rare, when both parents are carriers they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance..

 Support for 2,4 Dienoyl-CoA Reductase Deficiency